 Generic Name: etodolac

-Note: This page contains side effects data for the generic drug etodolac.
-It is possible that some of the dosage forms included below may not apply to the brand name Lodine.
+Note: This page contains information about the side effects of etodolac.
+Some of the dosage forms included on this document may not apply to the brand name Lodine.

 For the Consumer